crishoj/ZendService_Discogs/README.md

 }
 ```

-While you have a valid access token, instantiate an authenticated client like this:
+While you have a valid access token, instantiate an authenticated eclient like this:
 ```
 $discogs = new Discogs\Discogs([
     'accessToken' => [